 - 1. the principles and process for calculating estimated settlement amounts when normal processing is not possible. - 2.
-AEMO's process for estimating settlement results-amounts for the purpose of prudential estimation under Rule 3.3.9. - 3.2.
-These Procedures commence on and from 01 July 2021.
+AEMO's process for estimating settlement amounts for the purpose of prudential estimation under Rule 3.3.9.

 1.2.
 Definitions and interpretation